Jrodr4544/Trip-Planner/spec-js.md

 - [x] Translate JSON responses into js model objects
   - converting JSON response into JS model objects via an ajax post request to the objectives#create action

-- [ ] At least one of the js model objects must have at least one method added by your code to the prototype
+- [x] At least one of the js model objects must have at least one method added by your code to the prototype
+ - added a function alertMe to the Objective JS model object's prototype.
+It alert's itself upon creation

 Confirm
 - [x] You have a large number of small Git commits